ds-horizon/delivr-server-ota/api/ENVIRONMENT.md

 ### Authorization

 - `LOGIN_AUTHORIZED_DOMAINS`: Comma-separated list of additional email domains authorized to access the service via Google OAuth.

+### Terms and Conditions

+- `CURRENT_TERMS_VERSION`: Version string for the current terms and conditions that users must accept.
+Example: `v1.0`, `v2.1`.
+Defaults to `v1.0` if not set.

 ### HTTPS
 - `HTTPS`: Set to 'true' to enable HTTPS for local deployment